 Bringing balance back into busy evenings is well worth the effort.
 Your whole family will feel better when they are eating delicious, nutritious meals together.
 Fortunately, there are several simple steps that can help families get a tasty dinner on the table easily and quickly.
-It all starts with a little planning and meal time organization.
+It all starts with a little planning and organization.
 Then, get everyone involved in preparing and serving the meal.
 When everybody pitches in, no one feels overwhelmed.

 Here are a few easy and effective approaches to the dinnertime dilemma.